Phiwamandla-Mkhwanazi/Phiwamandla-Mkhwanazi/README.md

 On the backend, Java is my daily brew ☕—a language I truly resonate with.
 It’s reliable, powerful, and incredibly versatile, especially for embedded projects like those on Raspberry Pi.
 Kotlin may be calling from the horizon, but Java still delivers—without compromise.

 Unexpectedly, I ventured into the Salesforce ecosystem.
 What began with Trailhead modules turned into a deeper understanding of the cloud, CRM architecture, and multitenancy.
-I now build with Apex, LWC, and JavaScript, and I’ve come to admire how the platform empowers both developers and non-developers alike.
+I now build with Apex, LWC, and JavaScript, and I've come to admire how the platform empowers both developers and non-developers alike.

 ---
 🧰 Totalbox